 Lindsey co-founded Scout (uk) in 2011.
 After over six years of living in London, Lindsey moved back to her native Philadelphia and established scout-us.
 Lindsey holds a B.S. in Real Estate Finance and Entrepreneurship from the University of Southern California and a Master's in City Design & Social Science from the London School of Economics.
 She is actively engaged in the wider development of the city as a board member of Fleisher Arts Memorial and as the Secretary for the Friends of FDR Park.

 Kristin joined Scout in July 2015.
 Her experience spans creative, account, and project management — previously working for branding and design firms in Philadelphia on both the creative and project management sides.
 With a background influenced by coursework in environmental design and a visual display internship for Anthropologie, Kristin’s interests have always included interior design, architecture, and how people interact with space.
 Other interests include cooking (but mostly eating), hiking, and exploring Philadelphia aimlessly on sunny days.

 Director of Leasing & Marketing

 Liz joined the Scout team in early 2015 and, in her role, has the pleasure of working closely with some of Philadelphia's best and brightest to find spaces to call their work home.
 Previously as Next City's programming and development manager, Liz created and implemented the organization's Philadelphia-based event series and lectures and conferences in cities across the country.
-Liz is also co-founder and board chair of the nonprofit, Friends of the Rail Park.
+Liz is also co-founder and a board member of the nonprofit, Friends of the Rail Park.

 Hannah has been a part of the Philadelphia community and arts scene for over 14 years.
 She joined Scout in the spring of 2019 as the Administrative Coordinator.
 Previously, she managed a residential leasing office for nearly a decade.
 She attended University of the Arts and received her BA in Crafts with a focus in Metalsmithing.
 With a passion for art, fine details and exploration, Hannah can often be found hard at work in her jewelry studio, enjoying the rich culture of Philadelphia or traveling to discover new places.